spring-attic/spring-flex/build-spring-flex/resources/readme.txt

 ----------------
 Spring BlazeDS Integration requires Java SE 5.0, Spring Framework 2.5.0, and Adobe BlazeDS 3.2.0 or above to run.

-Java SE 5 with Ant 1.7 is required to build.
+Java SE 5 with Ant 1.7 is required to build the entire project.

+Maven 2.0.9+ can be used to build the Test Drive samples.

 Release distribution contents: